Fatuousnerd/FatuousNerd/README.md

 This profile README is available under the [Creative Commons Zero v1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) — use it, remix it, make it yours.

 ---

-Thanks for reading — if any of this looks off or you want the tone turned up/down (nerdier, funnier, or more formal), tell me which bits to tweak and I’ll update the file.